jjy1031/jjy1031.github.io/docs/how-to.md

 | `-n`, `--max_workers`    | Specifies the number of worker processes for parallel execution.          |
 | `--orca`                 | Specifies the path of the orca binary file             |

+{: .important }
-Make sure that the path of the orca should point an orca **executable file**.
+Ensure that the path of the orca should point to an orca **executable file**.

 If you enter like this:
 ```
-$ dandelion_refine -i /home/pekora/example/outputs -n 15 --orca /home/pekora/package/orca/orca_5_0_4/orca
+$ dand refine -i /home/pekora/example/outputs -n 15 --orca /home/pekora/package/orca/orca_5_0_4/orca
 ```

-2 steps below will be executed automatically !
+The two steps below will be executed automatically!

 ```
          ⢀⣀⣀⣀⣀⣀⡀       ⢀⢀⣀⢀⠞⠖⠁⠡⡂⡆ ⡠⢀⡀